openstack-archive/anvil/docs/source/topics/features.rst

    * **Installing**:

      * Automatically downloading source from git and performing tag/branch checkouts.
-     * Automatically verifying and translating ``test-requires`` and ``pip-requires`` files to known `pypi`_/rpm packages.
+     * Automatically verifying and translating requirement files to known `pypi`_/rpm packages.
-     * Automatically installing and building dependencies/packaging (`pypi`_ and rpm) specifics for you.
+     * Automatically installing and building missing dependencies (`pypi`_ and rpm) for you.
-     * Automatically configuring the needed  files, symlinks, adjustments, tweaks.
+     * Automatically configuring the needed files, symlinks, adjustments, and any patches.

-   * **Starting**: starting of the components sub-programs with the needed configuration via the common `daemon`_ model
+   * **Starting**: starting of the components sub-programs with the needed configuration via the common `daemon`_ model.

      * Also creates a ``pid``, ``stderr`` and ``stdout`` file set for debugging/examination.

-   * **Stopping**: stopping of the previously started components
+   * **Stopping**: stopping of the previously started components.
-   * **Uninstalling**: getting you back to an initial 'clean' state
+   * **Uninstalling**: getting you back to an initial 'clean' state.

      * Removing installed configuration.
      * Undoing of installed files/directories.
      * Removing of packages installed.

-   * **Testing**: running each components unit tests (and in the future performing a simple set of integration tests)
+   * **Testing**: automatically running each components unit tests.
-   * **Packaging**: creating a basic set of packages that matches the components selected
+   * **Packaging**: creating a basic set of packages that matches the components selected.

-     - Supports automatic injection of dependencies, creation of change log from git history.
+     - Supports automatic injection of dependencies and creation of a ``changelog`` from git history.

    * **Status**: checking the status of the running components sub-programs